-- 55. The Academic Registrar, Head of School/Institute, or Dean for Education conducts those investigations that he/she considers necessary. - 56.
+- 59.38.
 An independent investigating officer may be appointed to undertake the investigation.
 The investigating officer should have no involvement with the allegation of misconduct.
 Where appropriate this will be a member of ARCS.
-In such cases, the student is notified of the name of the investigator. - 57.
-At any point during the course of an investigation into an allegation of misconduct the Academic Registrar, Head of School/Institute/Directorate or the Dean of Education may suspend, exclude or restrict activity pending hearing in accordance with their relevant authority to act in this regard. - 58.
-At any point during the course of an investigation into an allegation of misconduct a Head of School/Institute/Directorate or Dean for Education may refer the case to the Academic Registrar for consideration at institutional level. - 59.
-An investigation will be completed as soon as possible and will normally take no longer than 25 working days.
+In such cases, the student is notified of the name of the investigator. - At any point during the course of an investigation- into an allegation of misconduct the Academic Registrar, Head of- School, In/stitute Director, or Director of Professional Service Institute/Directorate or the Dean of Education may suspend, exclude or restrict activity pending hearing- in accordance with their relevant authority to act in this regard. - 61.
+At any point during the course of an investigation into an allegation of misconduct a Head of School/Institute/Directorate or Dean for Education may refer the case to the Academic Registrar for consideration at institutional level. - 62.-An investigation will be completed as soon as possible and will normally take no longer than 25 working days.

-- 60. An investigation will normally involve the following stages: - [a] Notification to the student of the allegation made against him/her and provision of a copy of the Code of Student Discipline. - [b] Request for written statements from those involved in the case and collection of any other factual evidence. - [c] Where appropriate interviews may be conducted with the relevant individuals and witnesses. - [d] Interview with the student against whom the allegation of misconduct has been made to provide him/her with an opportunity to put his/her case.
-Where an interview is not possible in person, a written statement may be requested. - [e] A written report of the investigation and the details of evidence gathered. - 61.
-The Academic Registrar, Head of Department, Dean for Education, or appointed investigating officer keeps notes of meetings held with witnesses and the student. - 62.
-In all cases, witnesses' evidence and/or statements are made available to the student, unless there is a concern for the safety of a witness.2
+- 63.41.
+An investigation will normally involve the following stages: - [a] Notification-to the student of the allegation made against him/her and provision of a copy of the Code of Student Discipline. - [b] Request for written statements from those involved in the case and collection of any other factual evidence. - [c] Where appropriate interviews may be conducted with the relevant individuals and witnesses. - [d] Interview with the student against whom the allegation of misconduct has been made to provide him/her with an opportunity to put his/her case.
+Where an interview is not possible in person, a written statement may be requested. - [e] A written report of the investigation and the details of evidence gathered. - 64.42.
+The Academic Registrar, Head of Department, Dean for Education, or appointed investigating Oefficer keeps notes of meetings held with witnesses and the student. - 43.
+In all cases, witnesses' evidence and/or statements are made available to the student, unless there is a concern for the safety of a witness.
+The safety of a witness is likely to be a concern where the alleged offence involves some form of violent behavior, threat, or injury to another.